balderdashy/sails-docs/reference/blueprint-api/Create.md

 **Clients subscribed to newly-associated child records will receive a notification, too:**

-Since the new record in our example included an initial value for `involvedInPurchases`, an association pointed at by `via` on the other side, then `addedTo` notifications would also be sent to any clients who are [subscribed](https://sailsjs.com/documentation/reference/web-sockets/resourceful-pub-sub) to those now-associated child records on the other side of the relationship-- in this case, purchases 13 and 25.
+Since the new record in our example included an initial value for `involvedInPurchases`, an association pointed at by `via` on the other side, then `addedTo` notifications would also be sent to any clients who are [subscribed](https://sailsjs.com/documentation/reference/web-sockets/resourceful-pub-sub) to those now-associated child records on the other side of the relationship&mdash;in this case, purchases 13 and 25.
 See [**Blueprints > add to**](https://sailsjs.com/documentation/reference/blueprint-api/add-to) for more info about the structure of those notifications.

 <docmeta name="displayName" value="create">
 <docmeta name="pageType" value="endpoint">